 - Belly pain.

 - Upset stomach or throwing up.

-- If you have trouble swallowing, the tablet may be crushed or chewed and swallowed with a drink of water.
+- If your child has trouble swallowing, the tablet may be crushed or chewed and swallowed with a drink of water.

 - Store at room temperature.